 This concentration also offers four courses for students who wish to pursue a degree in middle or high school education.

-Chatfield College graduates are qualified to teach at public and private childcare centers and go on to:
+Chatfield College graduates may be qualified to teach at public and private childcare centers and may go on to attend a four-year college to receive a bachelor’s degree in Education.

 These courses comprise the Early Childhood Education Concentration: EDU 102 Foundations of Education (4 credit hours); EDU 108 Health, Safety & Nutrition (3 credit hours); EDU/PSY 241 Educational Psychology (3 credit hours); EDU/PSY 211 Early Childhood Development (3 credit hours); EDU 217 Instructional Technology (3 credit hour); EDU/SOC 237 Community, School, & Family Diversity (4 credit hours); EDU 215 Programs and Practices in Early Childhood (3 credit hours); EDU 245 Exceptional Children (3 credit hours).